Ben-Baert/melissa-blog/roadmap.md

 x- Add category as context to overview on homepage
 - travel overview
     - map of location
+        - in case of citytrip, simply 1 marker on map
+        - in case of roadtrip, markers that outline the trip
     - first day - last day - duration
     - related articles
         - review of city